Władysław Świątecki (inventor)

-Władysław J. Świątecki (1895 – 28 April 1944) was a Polish inventor and airman.
+Władysław J. Świątecki (20 December 1895 – 28 April 1944) was a Polish inventor and airman of the Polish Air Force.
+He is known for designing the Swiatecki bomb slip.
+In 1924, he was awarded Poland's highest military decoration, the Order of Virtuti Militari.

 Biography

 Early life

 Świątecki was born 1895 in Russian Poland.
-His father, Jan Świątecki, was a General Practitioner in St Petersburg, and his mother was Josefa Papreska.
+His father, Jan Świątecki, was a General Practitioner in St Petersburg, and his mother was Josefa Papiewska.
 He flew in the War of Liberation for Poland 1918 - 1920.
 Decorated with the order Virtuti Militari, a high Polish decoration for bravery.